kchmck/hektor/readme.md

 Bauerbill will automatically install all of hektor's dependencies.
 On other distros, a few libraries must be installed before hektor can be built;
-instructions for installing them are below.
+instructions for doing so are below.

 [arch linux]: http://archlinux.org/
 [hektor-git]: http://aur.archlinux.org/packages.php?ID=37095